Why Your RPA Bots Break Every Time the UI Changes

 What changes with computer use agents

-• Agents see the screen and act like a human: they move the mouse, click, type, and read the result.
+Computer use agents see the screen and act like a human.
+They move the mouse, click, type, read the result, and adjust.
+That is why they survive UI changes and exceptions.

 How to move without the risk